 Cardiac anatomy as it pertains to pulmonary artery catheter insertion.
 The PAC enters the right atrium from the superior vena cava, crosses the tricuspid valve into the right ventricle, and then crosses the pulmonic valve into the pulmonary artery.
 The catheter tip lies in a branch of the right pulmonary artery.

 When the PAC is correctly positioned, inflating the balloon near its tip will occlude the forward blood flow to that arterial segment (Figure 53-2).
 The lumen opening at the tip of the PAC will therefore measure the downstream pressure in that vessel, rather than pulmonary artery pressure.
 Because the pulmonary circulation has no valves, the pressure that the PAC tip measures beyond the inflated balloon is equal to the pressure in the pulmonary capillaries.
 This pressure is, in turn, equal to the pressures in the pulmonary veins and the left atrium.
 During diastole, when the mitral valve is open, this pressure is equal to the left ventricular diastolic pressure.
 The left ventricular end-diastolic pressure is a very important parameter because it is the best clinical indicator of preload.
-Thus, measurement of the pulmonary capillary wedge pressure (or pulmonary artery occlusion pressure, as it is sometimes called) provides ...
+Thus, measurement of the pulmonary capillary wedge pressure (or pulmonary artery occlusion pressure, as it is sometimes called) provides an excellent ...